Goal 5: Policies, processes and practices

 Non-discrimination policies for trans people

 We have been England’s top University for transgender quality as measured by the national charity, Stonewall.
-We have a Trans inclusion policy that protects our Trans staff and students from non-discrimination under the Equality Act 2010.
+We have a Trans inclusion policy (reviewed 2022) that protects our Trans staff and students from non-discrimination under the Equality Act 2010.
 This is a part of our high-level Equality, Diversity and Inclusion Policy that shows our commitment to ensure that our employees, students, and visitors are treated fairly and are not subjected to unlawful discrimination based on their protected characteristic.

 The University has specific guidance for supporting LGBT+ which includes a policy, guidance, FAQ’s and dress codes to support our Trans staff and students.
 People and OD have also produced a ‘how to’ Guide on Supporting a Member of Staff Undergoing Gender Reassignment.
 We provide trans specific training resources as well as undertaking outreach activities to raise awareness of trans issues (e.g Transgender Day of Remembrance) and to ensure that trans staff and students do not suffer discrimination, harassment or victimisation.